KyleVaughn/UM2/docs/source/install.rst

     * PugiXML_ library for XML data

-Additional software is required for some features:
+Additional software is required for some features.
+Note that TBB_, OPENMP_, and GMSH_ are enabled by default.
+If these features are not needed, they can be disabled by setting the corresponding CMake variables to ``OFF``.

 .. admonition:: Optional
    :class: note